 1. Shiitake and Button Mushrooms

-Surprisingly, the dried versions of shiitake mushrooms are high in vitamin D. This may be due to the fact that these mushrooms are great at sucking up sunlight.
-Shiitake mushrooms are also rich in B vitamins like B1 and B2.
-Make sure that you find mushrooms that have been dried in the sun, not by artificial means, in order to achieve the benefits of high vitamin D content.
+Dried shiitake mushrooms are high in vitamin D. Shiitake, button, and oyster mushrooms are also rich in vitamins B1 and B2.
+To benefit from the high vitamin D content, make sure that you find mushrooms that have been dried in the sun, not by artificial means.

 3. Sockeye Salmon

-A small 3½ ounce portion of cooked salmon will give you 90% of the recommended dietary intake of Vitamin D. Make sure to purchase salmon that has been caught from the wild, if not, then sustainably farmed.
+A small 3-ounce portion of cooked salmon will give you 90 percent of the recommended dietary intake of vitamin D. Make sure to purchase salmon that was caught from the wild or sustainably farmed.

-Sardines are one of the best foods sources of vitamin D. One small tin can of sardines will provide you with approximately 70% of your daily needs.
-These tiny canned fish are also a great source for vitamin B12, omega-3 fatty acids, protein, and selenium.
+Sardines are one of the best dietary sources of vitamin D. One small tin can of sardines will provide you with approximately 101 percent of your daily needs.
+These tiny canned fish are also a great source of vitamin B12, omega-3 fatty acids, protein, and selenium.

-Eat 3 ounces of tuna daily for 50% of your vitamin D needs.
+You’ll have to eat 6 ounces of tuna daily to obtain 50 percent of your vitamin D needs.
 Fresh, wild-caught tuna is the most nutritious.
-Remember, eating oily fish can also lubricate the body with “good fats” that provide health benefits like better memory and brain function.
+Remember, oily fish can also provide the body with “good fats” that support memory and brain function.

 8. Cod Liver Oil